SDXorg/pysd/docs/structure/python_builder.rst

 In addition to translating individual commands between Vensim/XMILE and Python, PySD reworks component identifiers to be Python-safe by replacing spaces with underscores.
 The translator allows source identifiers to make use of alphanumeric characters, spaces, or special characteres.
 In order to make that possible a namespace is created, which links the original name of the variable with the Python-safe name.
 The namespace is also available in the PySD model class to allow users working with both original names and Python-safe names.

+The resulting Python code from building the model is formatted with `black` library and it is written to the same folder where the original model is.

 Main builders
 -------------